"I Want Mommy!" How to Handle It When Your Child Plays Favorites

-Does your little guy demand Dad—and only Dad—during story time?
-Or does he order a command performance from Mom for his bath, while Papa is banished from the bathroom?
+Does your little one demand Dad—and only Dad—during story time?
+Or does your child order a command performance from Mom for their bath, while Papa is banished from the bathroom?
 Are you occasionally greeted with a shout—No Mama!
 Or No Dada!—and a chubby finger pointing you back from whence you came?

-Parental preference is a normal and healthy part of toddlerhood.
-It can pop up between the ages 1 to 3, as children become more independent and learn to express their opinions.
+When it feels like your child is “playing favorites,” try not to worry or take it personally, says Celestte Dills, who works at KinderCare Education helping teachers, families, and children address all kinds of challenging behaviors.
+Not worrying may be easier said than done, but truly, parental preference is a normal and healthy part of toddlerhood.
+It can pop up between ages one to three, as children become more independent and learn to express their opinions.

 1. Find a routine the whole family can share.